cpdevelops/simple.css/README.md

 open source and free for anyone to use.

 Simple.css is currently in development however if you'd like to follow it's progress you can do so [here](http://cpdev.me/simple.css/).
+### Development
+To help out with simple.css, follow these steps.

+Clone the repository using ```git clone https://github.com/cpdevelops/simple.css.git```

+Make any modifications you feel are necessary, or find modifications using the issues tab on our Github page.

+Once you are done, make a pull request on Github and I will review it to make the necessary changes.

+Happy coding!
 ### Components
 simple.css currently contains the following components.
 * Buttons